Introduction

 Conclusion

-Environment and configuration variables in GitHub Actions reduce the overhead of managing workflows and decrease complexity.
-Whether you have to use variables across multiple workflows or protect sensitive information by storing it with secrets, variables are a flexible, reusable solution that will minimize errors and improve maintainability.
+Environmental and configuration variables, on the other hand, reduce the overhead of managing workflows and decrease the complexity of GitHub Actions.
+Whether you have to use variables across multiple workflows or protect sensitive information stored in secrets, variables are flexible and reusable solutions that will minimize errors and improve maintainability.